Benakich/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script 8 - move file betty between folders
 Script 9 - delete a file from a directory
 Script 10 - delete a directory
-Script 11 - go from the current directory to the previous one
+Script 11 - go from the current directory to the previous one Script 12 - list all files in the parent working, parent, and boot directory in that order. hidden files inclusive